 Take skills assessment of your reading, writing, and math skills at the Academic Testing Center.
 If you plan to earn a degree or certificate, or plan to enroll in a course with an English or math prerequisite, take the appropriate assessment test before you register.
 There is no charge for the assessment unless you do not plan to attend HCC or require HCC to send your scores to another school.
 There will then be a charge of $20 to take assessments.

-- Exempt from the Math assessment if you have a SAT math score or 500 or higher, an ACT math score of 21 or higher, or if you have passed a college level math course.
+- Exempt from the Math assessment if you have a SAT math score or 500 or higher, an ACT math score of 21 or higher, a 4 or higher on 11th or 12 grade PARCC Algebra II exam, or if you have passed a college level math course.

-- Exempt from the Reading and English assessment if you have a SAT critical reading score of 500 or higher, an ACT English score of 21 or higher, or if you have passed a college level English composition course.
+- Exempt from the Reading and English assessment if you have a SAT Evidenced Based Reading and Writing score of 480 or higher, an ACT English score of 21 or higher, a 4 or higher on 10th, 11th or 12th grade PARCC English Language Arts exam, or if you have passed a college level English composition course.